Amsterdam’s electric vehicle chargers receive rainbow makeover to help support LGBTQ youth

 Pride is more important than ever

-Although Amsterdam’s main Pride event is canceled, several virtual Pride events are still planned to take place in the coming weeks so that the LGBTQ community and its allies can celebrate virtually.
+Although Amsterdam’s main Pride event is cancelled, several virtual Pride events are still planned to take place in the coming weeks so that the LGBTQ community and its allies can celebrate virtually.

 “Considering the challenging times that we live in today, celebrating diversity and establishing dialogues between different groups of people is more important than ever.
 Therefore EVBox and Vattenfall are delighted to be able to raise money also this year for the COC’s important and inspiring youth initiatives,” says Ronald Stahli, chairman Diversity & Inclusion, Vattenfall Netherlands.